Modeling with promor

 - Alternatively, you can set

-, but it is not recommended.
-You can also tweak thecorr_cutoff
+find_highcorr = FALSEandrem_highcorr = FALSE, but it is not recommended.
+You can also tweak thecorr_cutoffto change the threshold for identifying highly correlated proteins.

 - Note: if no or few differentially expressed proteins were identified at the given adjusted p-value cutoff, you can choose to relax these criteria to use more proteins in modeling.